Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

-Algorithm 4 utilizes $M_Z$ to analyze which zones are least covered.
-The coverage of every zone is updated by the $Worker$ function (Algorithm 5), which is invoked by Algorithm 4.
-Algorithm 1 receives $(X,Y)_{zone}$ messages to spread the chaotic trajectories.
-To do so, Algorithm 1 sets the goal as $(X,Y)_{zone}$.
 Upon the robot reaching the immediate vicinity of the goal, a new chaotic trajectory is generated with ($x_o$, $y_o$, $z_o$) and $(X,Y)_{zone}$ as the IC.
-Algorithm 1 carries out this procedure after every $n_{iter}$ or if successive sets of $ns$ contain a high number of non-viable $tp$, which could not be replaced even at the second stage of Algorithm 1.
+Algorithm 1 carries out this procedure after every $n_{iter}$ or if successive sets of $ns$ contain a high number of non-viable $tp$, which could not be replaced even at the second stage of Algorithm 1 (see section \ref{sec:Algorithm workflow}).
 Examples in Figs. \ref{fig:mapzoning}(a)-(c) show the map-zoning technique used on maps of varying shapes, sizes, and obstacle densities, with each zone represented by the same-colored small dots and centroids shown with filled circles.
 In environments with medium to high obstacle densities, a centroid may sometimes be set close to obstacles.
-Because of such cases, Algorithm 1 calls Algorithm 2 to evaluate the cost of the centroid along with costs of all $Cell_{F}$ within $r$ cell lengths of it.
-The least possible cost that the Algorithm 2 can calculate is 0.
+Because of such cases, Algorithm 1 calls Algorithm 2 to evaluate the cost (see section \ref{sec:Custom cost functions}) of the centroid along with costs of all $Cell_{F}$ within $r$ cell lengths of it.
+Parameter $f$ is excluded from the cost calculations because the primary concern is the proximity of the centroid to an obstacle.
+As a result, the least possible cost that the Algorithm 2 can calculate is 0.
 This occurs when the evaluated cell is only surrounded by cells that represent free space.
 If the centroid shares said cost with any other $Cell_{F} \in Query$, the $Shift$ function returns the centroid as part of its output.
 If the centroid is not associated with this cost, the first $Cell_{F} \in Query$ to be evaluated at this cost is chosen at part of output.
-If no cost is 0, the $(X,Y)_{M}$ associated with the least cost is chosen.
+If the cost of no cells is 0, the $(X,Y)_{M}$ associated with the least cost is chosen.
 The associated $(X,Y)_{M}$ of the chosen cell is set as a goal and used for IC.
-It must be noted that the clustering method ensures that each zone is approximately the same size.
+The clustering method ensures that each zone is approximately the same size.
 Section \ref{subsec:Real-time computation technique for coverage calculation} will further discuss the role of Algorithms 4 and 5 after zones are created.

-\subsection{Real-time computation technique for coverage calculation}
+\subsection{Real-time Computation Technique For Coverage Calculation}

 This study has developed a real-time computation technique that utilizes descritized map data (via quadtree), sensor data, and matrix data structures for fast and accurate coverage rate calculation.
 The quadtree provides quick access (via querying) to all $Cell_F$ within the sensing range ($SR$) of the robot's sensor at a time $t$.
 All $Cell_F \in$ Query are then mapped onto sensor data received at $t$ to match which $Cell_F \in$ Query is within the real sensor Field Of View ($FOV$) at time $t$.
 The coverage status of all $Cell_F\in$ Query which meet the matching are quickly stored to memory via matrices, and coverage is updated.
 All $Cell_F\in$ Query which do not meet this matching are dropped.
 Figs. \ref{fig:FOVs}(a)-(d) illustrate the process.
 Figs. \ref{fig:FOVs}(a) and (c) show all $Cell_F \in$ Query (with small dots). $SR$ is 3.5m, and is converted to cell length by multiplication with map resolution ($res$), so as to obtain the value of the querying radius as input for the quadtree algorithm.
 Figs. \ref{fig:FOVs}(a) and (b) correspond to a sensor with $FOV$ ranging from -1.57 to 1.57 radians and Figs . \ref{fig:FOVs}(c) and (d) represent the results for a sensor with $FOV$ ranging from 0 to 6.28 radians.